MichaelCurrin/learn-to-code/Scripting languages/JavaScript/README.md

 ### Angular

-Used for developing a Single Page Application (SPA).
 It allows use of HTML-like syntax in the application and allows interpreting of attributes for data binding.
+It is used for developing Single Page Applications (SPA).

 It is an open source project used by Google.